Restore HyWorks Controller

 -

-Session Nodes: Session nodes do not keep any specific local data, and thus, a restore is not needed of any session node.
-Instead, the older ones can be removed, and new ones can be installed by pointing it to management nodes.
+Session Nodes: Session nodes do not store any specific local data, so no restore is needed for any session node.
+Instead, the older ones can be removed, and new ones can be installed by pointing them to management nodes.

 -